José Carlos (footballer, born 1966): International career

 José Carlos earned one cap for Portugal, playing the second half of a 1–1 friendly draw with West Germany in Lisbon on 29 August 1990.

 Personal life

 José Carlos's son, Filipe, was also a footballer.
 He too represented Belenenses and Atlético.

-He was also president of APJA (association for amateur footballers), vice-president of SJPF (association for professional footballers) and worked as a pundit for Sport TV.
+José Carlos was also president of APJA (association for amateur footballers), vice-president of SJPF (association for professional footballers) and worked as a pundit for Sport TV.